Natural Healing and Cancer

 Directions:

 Apply liberally to your tooth brush.
 Use the best-quality toothbrush you can find.
-Since this formula is mineralizing, and will help rebuild your teeth, you may want to swish it around in your mouth for a few minutes before spitting out.
-Make sure it mixes well with plenty of saliva.
-Always rinse your mouth with non-fluoridated water after brushing.
+Since this formula is mineralizing, and will help rebuild your teeth, you may want to swish it around in your mouth and hold it for a few minutes before spitting out.

 * Most essential oils kill bacteria, which is good unless it kills the good bacteria that is needed for certain mineral conversions.
 So, when making the toothpaste, you may not want to add any essential oils.
 What you can do is use the toothpaste, as is, in the morning and afternoon, and add a drop of essential oil, right on your toothbrush, in the evening only.

 Some people who make their own toothpaste add bentonite clay, which is a fine absorbent but generally not compatible with other substances.
 If you want to use clay (or activated charcoal) consider using it alone.
-Some people add diatomaceous earth (DE) to their formula.
-I would advise against this since DE is very sharp and very hard.
+Some people add diatomaceous earth (DE) to their formula but this may not be advised since DE is very sharp and very hard.
 (On a hardness rating, where diamonds are 9, DE is 7.)

-For minerals, some people use ground up egg shells (from organic eggs) to their toothpaste.
-You will have to grind this up into a fine powder before using; but even so it it still too course and abrasive.
+For minerals, some people add ground up egg shells (from organic eggs) to their toothpaste.
+You will have to grind this up into a fine powder before using; but even so it may still be too course and abrasive.
 Some people use trace mineral additives and/or magnesium, which can help with remineralization; however, it's best not to combine calcium and magnesium or use calcium/ magnesium supplements.
 If you want to use both calcium and magnesium in your mixture it would be best to make the formula using calcium and then add a few drops of magnesium chloride to the paste when it is on your toothbrush.)
-Some people use calcium citrate, which is a very good supplemental calcium but I am not sure if it is so good for teeth.
-If you do use calcium citrate the mixture may "fizz up" a little as the baking soda neutralizes the citric acid.

 Note: Bacteria in your mouth is needed for many food conversions---and particularly for the creation of nitric oxide---so the over use of germ-killing mouthwash and toothpaste can be problematic.
 If using high-powered anti-bacterials in your mouth, such as hydrogen peroxide, essential oils, or CDS is it best to use these after dinner only, as this would allow enough time for the good bacteria to gain traction by the next day.